-To support local businesses during the Coronavirus (COVID-19) outbreak we will be running a regular series of live streaming sessions which aim to showcase numerous free tools and technologies that SME's can use to help with remote working and collaboration.
+To support local businesses during the Coronavirus (COVID-19) outbreak we ran a regular series of live streaming sessions which aim to showcase numerous free tools and technologies that SME's could use to help with remote working and collaboration.

-On this page you will be able to watch our streams, ask questions and re-watch previous videos.
+On this page you will be able to watch those streams.

 Watch Previous Streams

-By clicking on the links below you can watch any of the live streams we have delivered to date as well as access all of the notes and resources that were showcased in each:
+By clicking on the links below you can watch any of the live streams we delivered and access all of the notes and resources that were showcased in each:

 - Free Video Conferencing Tools